 - Follow the recommended course of treatment, including medication

 - Consistently take any medication prescribed to you and report to your doctor all side effects

 - Ensure your treating doctor actively monitors your prescription medication and documents your side effects

-Surveillance evidence seems to contradict your condition.
+Surveillance evidence seems to contradict your mental condition.
 When you file an individual or group long-term disability claim, your insurer will likely hire an investigator to monitor you in your normal, daily life without you knowing.
-This allows insurers to determine whether you engage in activities that contradict the restrictions and limitations you’ve claimed—which can lead to a denial of benefits.
+This allows insurers to determine whether you engaged in activities that contradict the restrictions and limitations you’ve claimed—which can lead to a quick denial of benefits.
 Investigators may also troll your social media for posts that show activities inconsistent with the disability you’ve claimed.

 Of course, we understand that people with all sorts of disabling conditions have good and bad days; but we always present our best on social media and in public.
 This can make you look more able-bodied than you are.
 Be cautious of what you do and post, especially on the rare good days.
 If you aren’t, you may help the disability insurance company create a false narrative about your state of disability—which can lead to benefit terminations.
 Be mindful of how claims investigators may interpret your online activity and do not partake in activities that your condition should limit or make difficult.